 Closest town: Hazelbrook

-3 kilometres, 4 waterfalls.
-That’s a pretty excellent cascade density even before you find out that it’s a dog friendly walk.
-Finish up with a coffee in Wentworth Falls and you’ll be cheering, just go easy on the dogacinos.
+Three kilometres, four waterfalls.
+That’s a pretty excellent cascade density even before you find out that it’s a dog-friendly walk.
+Finish up with a coffee in Wentworth Falls and you’ll be cheering, just go easy on the pupacinos.

 5. Horseshoe Falls Track